wp-plugins/fancybox-for-wordpress/readme.txt

 You can see the plugin working on [my blog](http://blog.moskis.net/downloads/plugins/fancybox-for-wordpress/) although there's nothing amazing to see, just a FancyBox simple implementation, that's the point ;)

 You can take a look at the code if you're curious, though.
-Most of it is in the Head section of the page.
+You will find it in the Head section of the page.